Graduate Course Catalog 2014-2015

 » Submission of Dissertation

 Graduation occurs three times a year in September, December, and May.
-All students MUST file an intent-to-graduate form by the appropriate deadline specified on the Graduate School Calendar.
-Students must file this form online through their MyUNH website.
+All students MUST file an intent-to-graduate form by the appropriate deadline specified on the Graduate School calendar.
+Students must file this form online through the MyUNH website.
 More information on this process is available on the Graduate School’s website at http://www.gradschool.unh.edu/graduation.php.

 All coursework completed prior to the official conferral of the degree will be applied only to that degree program.
 Graduate students MUST have a cumulative GPA of 3.0 or higher in order to graduate.

 The annual commencement ceremony is held in May.
 Students who have completed their degree requirements in the preceding September and December are invited to participate in commencement ceremonies in May.

 Master's and Ed.S. students who expect to complete their degree program in May, as well as those who expect to complete their programs at the end of the summer term following the commencement ceremony (September), are eligible to participate in May commencement.
 Students who file their intent-to-graduate online for either May or September by the last deadline for filing for May will be listed in the commencement book.